TomWhitwell/SlowMovie/.github/CONTRIBUTING.md

 ## Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from the one you want to make changes to (usually `master`).
+1. Fork the repo and create your branch from the one you want to make changes to (usually `main`).
 2. If you've changed functionality or dependencies, update the documentation.
 3. Submit that pull request!
 Be sure to include relevant information per the PR template.